-This present study employed a qualitative research method since the interest of this research was to seek understanding of meaning by people, which were pre-service teachers' covariational reasoning of rate of change.
-This is also based on the literature and the problems gathered in rate of change which had led to posing the research question: what kinds of covariational reasoning had by Malaysian pre-service mathematics teachers in rate of change?
+This present study employed qualitative research method since the interest of this research was to seek understanding of meaning had by people, which were pre-service teachers' covariational reasoning of rate of change.
+This also based on the literature and the problem gathered in rate of change had led researcher to pose research question: what kinds of covariational reasoning had by Malaysian pre-service mathematics teachers in rate of change?
 This research question came forward to perceive pre-service mathematics teachers' covariational reasoning in rate of change.
-Knowledge, epistemologically, are believed to be gained differently by different people which served as a naturalistic aspect by the interpretivist.
-This matter is referred as a distinctive event and led to the use of inductive approach (Creswell, 2013).
-Hence, the best method to collect data is using qualitative methodology comprised by interview as a main technique, supplemented by observation and document analysis techniques.
-These techniques help to enable the pre-service mathematics teacher's covariational reasoning through verbal explanation and non-verbal behaviour, which are stored in the form of words, behaviour and written answer such as video, audio and documents.
-It will directly access into participant's covariation individually and help to descriptively understand their covariational skill in detail.
+Knowledge, epistemologically, is believed to be gained differently by different people which served as a naturalistic aspect by the interpretivist.
+This matter is referred to as a distinctive event and led to the use of inductive approach (Creswell, 2013).
+Hence, the best method to collect the data is using qualitative methodology comprised by interview as a main technique and assisted by observation and document analysis techniques.
+These techniques help to enable the pre-service mathematics teacher's covariational reasoning through verbal explanation and non-verbal behaviour, which stored in form of words, behaviour and written answer such as video, audio and documents.
+It will directly access into participant's covariation individually and help to understand about their covariational skill in detail and descriptively.

 Therefore, to allow this type of investigation, a purposive sampling must be selected.
-This sampling will enable the sample to be collected from those who can learn the most and have a great deal about the central issue.
+This sampling will enable the sample to be collected from the one who can be learned the most and have a great deal about the central issue.
 To enable this investigation, the procedure of this study will follow qualitative nature study.
-Hence, interview is found to be the most appropriate technique to be used since this study aims to access pre-service teachers' covariational reasoning which can be classified as an unobservable entity conceived in individual's thought (Merriam, 1998).
-Hence, the type of interview that will be used in this study was task-based interview as this type has been widely used in mathematics education to gain knowledge about individual or group existing mathematical knowledge (Goldin, 2000; Maher & Sigley, 2014).
-In comparison with the conventional method of paper-and-pencil based test to answer mathematical tasks, the paper and pencil method will only limit the knowledge investigation and certainly inadequate in addressing the actual knowledge had by the individual (Goldin, 2000).
-This is why task-based interview is used because it will describe pre-service teacher knowledge by providing an insight into their mathematical solution, making it possible to focus directly to their knowledge comprehensively rather than just on the pattern of correct and incorrect answers they produced.
+Hence, interview is found to be the most appropriate techniques to be used since researcher interested to access pre-service teachers' covariational reasoning which can be classified as an unobservable entity conceived in individual's thought (Merriam, 1998).
+Hence, the type of interview that will be used in this study was task-based interview.
+This because task-based interview has been widely used in mathematics education to gain knowledge about individual or group existing mathematical knowledge (Goldin, 2000; Maher & Sigley, 2014).
+In comparison with conventional method of paper-and-pencil based test in answering mathematical task will only limit the knowledge investigation and certainly not addressing the actual knowledge had by the individual (Goldin, 2000).
+That is why the adaptation of task-based interview is used because it will describe pre-service teacher knowledge by providing an insight into their mathematical solution and making possible to focus directly to their knowledge comprehensively rather than just on the pattern of correct and incorrect answers they produced.